 “Communities and countries and ultimately the world are only as strong as the health of their women.” –Michelle Obama, former first lady of the United States

-The most pressing health problems in Bhikamkor include anemia, malnutrition, dental care and gynecological issues.
-Many health challenges in the village stem from poor health literacy, diets that are low in nutritional value, uneducated hygiene practices and inadequate sanitary facilities.
+The most pressing health problems in Bhikamkor include anemia, malnutrition and gynecological issues.
+In Rajasthan, over 80% of the population suffers from anemia, a rate that is even higher in rural communities.
+Health challenges in the village stem from low health literacy, diets that are low in nutritional value, and inadequate health care services.

-IPHD opened the Saheli Health Clinic, Bhikamkor’s first and only female health center, in July 2017 to provide gender-specific health services for the village’s adolescent girls and women twice a month.
+IPHD opened the Saheli Health Clinic, Bhikamkor’s first and only gynecology health center, in July 2017 to provide gender-specific health services for women twice a month.
+The center provides pregnancy screenings, regular checkups, and STI tests.
+All visits and test fees are subsidized by IPHD to keep health services accessible and affordable for patients.

 The Health Literacy Project employs health outreach workers who lead educational campaigns in the village, conduct health scans of community members and oversee operations at the Saheli Health Clinic.